Begoña Bombing: History

-The mass in honour of the fallen Carlists began at 11:30 a.m. at the Basilica of Begoña.
-At the end of the ceremony, the Falangists began to rebuke the attendees who responded with cries such as “Long live the King!”, “Down with State Socialism!” and “Death to Franco!” and suddenly Juan José Domínguez threw two bombs which caused a number of injuries and which almost reached General Varela.
+The Mass in honour of the fallen Carlists began at 11:30 a.m. at the Basilica of Begoña.
+At the end of the ceremony, the Falangists began to rebuke the attendees who responded with cries such as "Long live the King!", "Down with State Socialism! and “Death to Franco!" and suddenly Juan José Domínguez threw two bombs which caused a number of injuries and which almost reached General Varela.
 Domínguez and his accomplices were detained and General Varela immediately informed Franco of the events.
 He also called Minister of the Interior Valentín Galarza Morante to demand surrender of the detainees to the military courts to be subject to a summary court-martial.
 At the same time he sent a note to the eight Captaincy General in which he said the attacks were against the army.

 The Falangist Ministers Ramón Serrano Suñer and José Luis de Arrese, who were on vacation, returned immediately to Madrid and there, together with José Antonio Girón, also a Falangist Minister, tried to prevent the conviction and execution of the detainees and downplayed the incident.
 They sent their own representative to Bilbao.

-In the meantime, Franco continued his vacation in Galicia as if nothing had happened and did not react until August 24, nine days after the attack.
+In the meantime, Franco continued his vacation in Galicia as if nothing had happened and did not react until 24 August, nine days after the attack.
 That day he called General Varela by telephone who told him there had been an attack against him and only luck saved him from death to which Franco responded: "Everything is to be done with great fairness, because in the case of a provocation things will vary".
 Of the eight Falangists involved in Begoña, Domínguez and Calleja were condemned to death.
-On July 15 Calleja's sentence was commuted.
-Domínguez however was shot.
+On 15 July Calleja's sentence was commuted.
+Domínguez, however, was shot on 1 September 1942.